Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of an isolated Mott memristor

-Chua proved the following local passivity theorem as a practical test for the PR condition: An uncoupled 1D circuit element is LP at a fixed point iff all of the following four criteria are satisfied {\roman{enumi})} \begin{enumerate} \item $H(s;Q)$ has no poles in the open RHP ($\text{Re}(s)>0$). \item $H(s;Q)$ has no higher-order poles (degree $n\geq2$) on the imaginary axis (Im axis). \item If $H(s;Q)$ has a simple pole $s=i\omega_\text{p}$ on the Im axis, then the residue of $H(s;Q)$ at $i\omega_\text{p}$ must be a PR number. \item The Im axis (excluding poles) maps into the closed RHP of $H(s;Q)$, i.e., $\text{Re}[H(i\omega;Q)]\geq0$ for all $\omega\in(-\infty,\infty)$ where $s=i\omega$ is not a pole. \end{enumerate} The LA theorem is derived by negating any one of the above conditions.
-That is to say, an uncoupled 1D circuit element is locally active at a fixed point iff any one of the following four criteria is satisfied {\roman{enumi})} \begin{enumerate} \item $H(s;Q)$ has a pole in the open RHP $\text{Re}(s)>0$. \item $H(s;Q)$ has a higher-order pole (degree $n\geq2$) on the Im axis. \item $H(s;Q)$ has a simple pole on the Im axis with negative-real or complex residue. \item At least some points on the Im axis map into the open left half plane (LHP) of $H(s;Q)$, i.e., $\text{Re}[H(i\omega;Q)]<0$ for some $\omega\in(-\infty,\infty)$. \end{enumerate} For a system of higher dimensions, Chua proved a similar set of four test criteria for LA, wherein the complexity function $H(s;Q)$ for an 1D element is replaced by the complexity matrix.
+Chua proved the following local passivity theorem as a practical test for the PR condition: An uncoupled 1D circuit element is LP at a fixed point \textit{iff all of the following four criteria are satisfied} {\roman{enumi})} \begin{enumerate} \item $H(s;Q)$ has no poles in the open RHP ($\text{Re}(s)>0$). \item $H(s;Q)$ has no higher-order poles (degree $n\geq2$) on the imaginary axis (Im axis). \item If $H(s;Q)$ has a simple pole $s=i\omega_\text{p}$ on the Im axis, then the residue of $H(s;Q)$ at $i\omega_\text{p}$ must be a PR number. \item The Im axis (excluding poles) maps into the closed RHP of $H(s;Q)$, i.e., $\text{Re}[H(i\omega;Q)]\geq0$ for all $\omega\in(-\infty,\infty)$ where $s=i\omega$ is not a pole. \end{enumerate} The LA theorem is derived by negating any one of the above conditions.
+That is to say, an uncoupled 1D circuit element is locally active at a fixed point \textit{iff any one of the following four criteria is satisfied} {\roman{enumi})} \begin{enumerate} \item $H(s;Q)$ has a pole in the open RHP $\text{Re}(s)>0$. \item $H(s;Q)$ has a higher-order pole (degree $n\geq2$) on the Im axis. \item $H(s;Q)$ has a simple pole on the Im axis with negative-real or complex residue. \item At least some points on the Im axis map into the open left half plane (LHP) of $H(s;Q)$, i.e., $\text{Re}[H(i\omega;Q)]<0$ for some $\omega\in(-\infty,\infty)$. \end{enumerate} For a system of higher dimensions, Chua proved a similar set of four test criteria for LA, wherein the complexity function $H(s;Q)$ for an 1D element is replaced by the complexity matrix for a multidimensional element.

-As elaborated in Ref.~\cite{Brown22a}, the local stability of a fixed point is an independent property than the local activity of dynamics about it.
+As elaborated in Ref.~\cite{Brown22a}, the local stability of a fixed point is a property that is independent of the local activity of dynamics about it.
 Near a fixed point, an isolated memristor may have four possible combinations of local stability and local activity properties that can lead to persistent or decaying dynamics.
 Since the condition of both LP and locally unstable is unphysical to realize, in general one only needs to consider three possible scenarios: LP and stable, locally active and stable which is termed as edge of chaos (EOC) by Chua, and locally active but unstable (LA$\backslash$EOC).